-As the Disney-Fox merger comes to a close in January 2019, the New Year might be a little more action-packed.
-Marvel could begin developing Fox-owned superhero movies in the next 6 months, bringing the company’s iconic comic book characters to the big screen under the Marvel umbrella in the not-so-distant future.
+As the Disney-Fox merger came to a close in January 2019, the New Year might be more action-packed.
+Marvel could begin developing Fox-owned superhero movies in the next six months, bringing the company’s iconic comic book characters to the big screen under the Marvel umbrella in the not-so-distant future.

 In a recent discussion on Variety’s Playback Podcast, Kevin Feige, Marvel Studios President, spoke on what Disney’s merger with Fox could mean for the Marvel Cinematic Universe.
 Specifically, Feige told Variety that he hasn’t been given the go to start integrating Fox-owned characters just yet, but has been told: “it’s looking very, very good and could happen in the first six months of next year.”

 According to CNET, properties that could start appearing in the MCU include X-Men, Deadpool, and the Fantastic Four — characters that have lived at 20th Century Fox for decades, which will finally be brought under the Marvel banner.

 However, Feige did not point out any specific Fox-owned properties during his chat with Variety Playback Podcast.
 Feige stated during the podcast that “the notion of the characters coming back is great… It’s nice when a company that created all these characters can have access to all those characters.
 It’s unusual not to.
 But in terms of actually thinking about it and planning things.”

 Currently, Disney’s seeing the largest return in all of its franchises from its films taking place in the Marvel Cinematic Universe, which is now in what Disney is calling “Phase 3.”
 Phase 3 began with “Captain America: Civil War” back in 2016 and is set to end next year with the release of “Avengers: Endgame.”